hl-valdemar/pine-engine/NOTES.md

+- [ ] the window event is currently pushed as a separate resource to a more general event type. merge this window event into such a structure (a Pine Event, if you will).

 - [ ] implement a terminal (ASCII) renderer and develop a small roguelike to test the capabilities of engine and the underlying ecs system.

 - [ ] implement a scene graph for the actual renderer and render a cube.